tanujbhatia24/CI-CD_Pipeline_Tool/README.md

 ---

-## 👥 Contributors

-- Tanuj
-- Minnath
-- Shraddha
-- Harjeet
-- Jasmine
-- Aniruddha
-- Ankit

----

 ## 📄 License

-This project is for educational/demo purposes.
-Use and modify freely.
+This project is intended for educational and demonstration purposes.
+You are welcome to use and adapt it as a reference; however, please ensure that your work represents your own understanding and is not reproduced verbatim.